michaelflppv/mixup/Summaries/mixup.md

 - **Note:**
   - **Result:** Systematic variations in design choices (e.g., using different weight decay values, interpolating latent representations vs. raw inputs, mixing only same-class examples) consistently show that the standard mixup (random convex combinations of raw inputs and their labels) outperforms alternatives.
-  - **Interpretation:** These ablation studies confirm that every component of mixup contributes to its performance, underscoring the importance of both input and label interpolation as well as the chosen hyperparameters (like the α parameter).
+  - **Interpretation:** These ablation studies confirm that every component of mixup contributes to its performance, underscoring the importance of both input and label interpolation as well as the chosen hyperparameters (like the \( \alpha \) parameter).

 ## Summary Interpretation